awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_serverless workflows/Readme.md

         </project>
 ## Create Lambda functions by using the AWS SDK for Java Lambda API

-Create the Java classes that define the Lamdba functions by using the AWS SDK for Java Lambda API.
-In this example, there are three workflow steps where each step has a corresponding Java class.
-In addition, there are two extra classes which invoke the Amazon DynamoDB service and the Amazon SES service.
+Use the Lambda runtime API to create the Java classes that define the Lamdba functions.
+In this example, there are three workflow steps that each correspond to a Java class.
+There are also two extra classes that invoke the Amazon DynamoDB service and the Amazon SES service.

 The following figure shows the Java classes in the project.
 Notice that all Java classes are located in a package named **example**.

 ![AWS Tracking Application](images/lambda9.png)

-To create a Lambda function by using the Lambda run-time API, you implement **com.amazonaws.services.lambda.runtime.RequestHandler**.
-The application logic that is executed when the workflow step is invoked is located in a method named **handleRequest**.
+To create a Lambda function by using the Lambda runtime API, you implement **com.amazonaws.services.lambda.runtime.RequestHandler**.
+The application logic that's executed when the workflow step is invoked is located in the **handleRequest** method.
 The return value of this method is passed to the next step in a workflow.

-Create these Java classes:
+Create these Java classes, which are described in the following sections:
 + **Handler** - Used as the first step in the workflow that processes the ticket ID value.
 + **Handler2** - Used as the second step in the workflow that assigns the ticket to an employee and stores the data in a database.
 + **Handler3** - Used as the third step in the workflow that sends an email message to the employee to notify them about the ticket.
-+ **PersistCase** - Uses the Amazon DynamoDB API to store the data into a DynamoDB table.
++ **PersistCase** - Uses the Amazon DynamoDB API to store the data in a DynamoDB table.
 + **SendMessage** - Uses the Amazon SES API to send an email message.

 ### Handler class

-The following Java code represents the **Handler** class.
-This class creates a Lamdba function that reads the ticket ID value that is passed to the workflow.
-Notice that you can log message to CloudWatch logs by using a **LambdaLogger** object.
-The **handleRequest** method returns the ticket ID value that is passed to the second step in the workflow. package example;
+This Java code represents the **Handler** class.
+The class creates a Lamdba function that reads the ticket ID value that is passed to the workflow.
+Notice that you can log messages to Amazon CloudWatch logs by using a **LambdaLogger** object.
+The **handleRequest** method returns the ticket ID value that is passed to the second step in the workflow.

+     package example;

      import com.amazonaws.services.lambda.runtime.Context;
      import com.amazonaws.services.lambda.runtime.RequestHandler;